Jesus, Preeminent & Supreme Holder of All Authority in Heaven & Earth

 Mark 16:17-18 And these signs will accompany those who believe: In my name they will drive out demons; they will speak in new tongues … they will place their hands on sick people, and they will get well.

-• Our crucified, resurrected Lord has absolute supremacy over demons (Colossians 2:14-15).
-His power over Satan’s hordes is so complete that He even delegates some of that authority to us, telling us that in His name we will drive out demons!
+- • Our crucified, resurrected Lord has absolute supremacy over demons (Colossians 2:14-15).
+His power over Satan’s hordes is so complete that He even delegates some of that authority to believers, telling us that in His name we will drive out demons!

 It is through Jesus that we have access to God the Father.

 Ephesians 2:18 For through him [Jesus] we both have access to the Father by one Spirit.